michellehn/AppleFest/README.md

 ![screenshot2](https://raw.githubusercontent.com/michellehn/AppleFest/master/images/screenshots/screenshot2.png)
 - - - - -

 This site displays information about Ithaca’s 2014 Apple Harvest Festival, an annual cultural event that occurs in the Ithaca Commons.
 The site includes information such as what the festival is, sponsors, schedule of events, main attractions and vendors, and an event map.
-This website was a project for my Web Design course at Cornell Unversity.
+This website was a project for my Web Design course at Cornell University.

 ### Main categories on AppleFest site